Fife and Tayside Thorntons chocolate stores to close, with jobs put at risk

-Chocolate shop chain Thorntons is to close all its 61 stores, including those in Tayside and Fife, putting 603 jobs at risk.
+Chocolate shop chain Thorntons is to close all its 61 stores putting 603 jobs at risk.

 The retailer said it has been hit hard by the pandemic, which has kept many of its stores shut for key periods around Christmas and Easter.